andywdahl/gxemm/README.md

 ## Additional tests

-In general, many more tests can be performed and may be useful.
+In general, many other tests can be performed that may be useful.
 For example:
 ```R
 ### tests for non-genetic heterogeneity in variance using Free model
 T <- c(1,-1)